ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 > Context Handler is a Danish identity broker connecting the Danish municipalities in a common federation, in Danish called **Fælleskommunal Adgangsstyring**.

-Context Handler is connected as a SAML 2.0 [Identity Provider (IdP)](#configuring-context-handler-as-identity-provider) based on OIOSAML 3 and OCES3 (RSASSA-PSS).
+[Context Handler is connected](#configuring-context-handler-as-identity-provider) as a SAML 2.0 Identity Provider (IdP) based on OIOSAML 3 and OCES3 (RSASSA-PSS).

 ![Connect to Context Handler](images/how-to-context-handler.svg)

 By configuring an [SAML 2.0 authentication method](auth-method-saml-2.0.md) and a [OpenID Connect application registration](app-reg-oidc.md) FoxIDs become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
 FoxIDs will then handle the SAML 2.0 connection as a Relying Party (RP) / Service Provider (SP) and you only need to care about OpenID Connect in your application.
 If needed, you can possibly select multiple login option (authentication methods) from the same OpenID Connect application registration.

-In the test environment, FoxIDs can be connected to Context Handler as a test Identity Provider with a [SAML 2.0 application registration](app-reg-saml-2.0.md) and authenticate test users.
-Context Handler is connected as a SAML 2.0 [test Relying Party (RP)](#configuring-context-handler-as-test-relying-party).
+In test, a FoxIDs environment can be configured as a [test Identity Provider for Context Handler](#configuring-test-identity-provider-for-context-handler) with a [SAML 2.0 application registration](app-reg-saml-2.0.md) and authenticate test users.

 ![Connect to Context Handler RP](images/how-to-context-handler-rp.svg)